dotnet/docs/docs/standard/serialization/system-text-json-migrate-from-newtonsoft-how-to.md

 ### IDisposable

 `JsonDocument` builds an in-memory view of the data into a pooled buffer.
 Therefore, unlike `JObject` or `JArray` from `Newtonsoft.Json`, the `JsonDocument` type implements `IDisposable` and needs to be used inside a using block.
 Only return a `JsonDocument` from your API if you want to transfer lifetime ownership and dispose responsibility to the caller.
-Otherwise, return a Cloned JsonElement.
+Otherwise, return the `Clone` of the `RootElement`, which is a `JsonElement`.

 ### Read-only